genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/3-grid-pro-genesis-column.md

 };
 ```

-In this previous example, you can change the return of the `customCellRenderer` variable to other web components, such as buttons, comboboxes and others.
-Give it a try!
+In the example above, you can change the return of the `customCellRenderer` variable to other web components, such as buttons or comboboxes.